kuyucuburak/reachard/README.md

 # Attribution

-I inspried from a Flutter library called [Getx](https://github.com/jonataslaw/getx).
+I inspired from a Flutter library called [Getx](https://github.com/jonataslaw/getx).
 It contains a lot of utilitization.
 One of them is for a dependency injection management.
-It is very easy to manage you objects!
-I couldn't see a library in Android world and wanted to add it.
+It is very easy to manage your objects!
+I couldn't see a library in Android world similar to it and wanted to develop it.

 ## Table of Contents